Widjojo Nitisastro

-Prof. Dr. Widjojo Nitisastro (23 September 1927 – 9 March 2012) was an Indonesian economist, who was known as the main architect of the Indonesian economy during the New Order regime of president Suharto, serving as Minister for National Development (1971–1983) and Coordinating Minister for Economy, Finance and Industry (1973–1983).
+Widjojo Nitisastro (23 September 1927 – 9 March 2012) was an Indonesian economist, who was known as the main architect of the Indonesian economy during the New Order regime of President Suharto, serving as Minister for National Development (1971–1983) and Coordinating Minister for Economy, Finance and Industry (1973–1983).
 He was one of Indonesia's best-known and most respected economic policy-makers, both within Indonesia and overseas.

 He joined the Indonesian Student Army during the Indonesian National Revolution and fought in Surabaya.
 After the end of the revolution, he taught at a junior high school, before, attending and later graduating from the University of Indonesia.
-He would go on to become professor at the university.
+He would go on to become a professor at the university.

-In the late 1960s, after the fall of president Sukarno, he became one of Indonesia's most important economic policy-makers under the New Order regime of president Suharto.
+In the late 1960s, after the fall of President Sukarno, he became one of Indonesia's most important economic policy-makers under the New Order regime of President Suharto.
 He was generally considered to be the foremost member of the well-known 'Berkeley Mafia' group of economists.
-Other members of the group, all senior Indonesian economists, were generally regarded to include Professor Ali Wardhana, Mohammad Sadli, Emil Salim, and Subroto.

-He died in Jakarta, Indonesia, aged 84.

 Early life, military service, and education

 Early life and military service

 Widjojo Nitisastro was born in Malang Residency, on 23 September 1927, and grew up in Surabaya.
 He came from a retired elementary school superintendent's family.
 His father was an activist with the Greater Indonesia Party (Parindra).
 In 1945, when the Indonesian National Revolution erupted, Widjojo joined the Indonesian Student Army (TRIP).
-In the Revolution, he almost died somewhere between Ngaglik and Gunung Sari areas of Surabaya.
+In the Revolution, he almost died somewhere between the Ngaglik and Gunung Sari areas of Surabaya.

 Education

 University of Indonesia

 After the end of the revolution, Widjojo taught at a junior high school for 3 years.
 He then continued his higher education at the Faculty of Economics of the University of Indonesia (UI), specializing in the field of demography.
 While still a student, he, together with Canadian demographer Nathan Keyfiz, wrote a book entitled "The Problem of Indonesian Population and Development."
-With the foreword being written by former Vice President Mohammad Hatta, who wrote, "An Indonesian son with his knowledge of the problems of his homeland, has been able to work with Canadian statisticians.
+The foreword was written by former Vice President Mohammad Hatta, who wrote, "An Indonesian son with his knowledge of the problems of his homeland, has been able to work with Canadian statisticians.
 Processing his solid thoughts and putting them into a weighty book."
-Widjojo eventually graduated with the with Cum Laude predicate.
+Widjojo eventually graduated with the Cum Laude predicate.
 He would later be appointed by the Dean of the Faculty of Economics (and future Minister of Research), Sumitro Djojohadikusumo, as the Director of the Institute for Economic and Community Research.
 Widjojo Nitisastro later became a full professor of economics at the University of Indonesia in Jakarta at the age of 34 in 1962.